wujian16/Cornell-MOE/README.md

 # Step-by-step Install

 We recommend install from source (please see [Install Documentation][7] for details).
-Below we provides step-by-step instruction for installing qKG on a AWS ES2 with Ubuntu operating system.
+We have tested the package on both Ubuntu and CentOS operating systems.
+Below we provides a step-by-step instruction to install qKG/MOE on a AWS ES2 with Ubuntu operating system.

+# Citation

+If you find the code useful, please kindly cite our papers [Wu and Frazier, 2016][26] and [Wu et al, 2017][27].

 # Running MOE/qKG
 ## Within Python
 See the example in kg_example.

 # Contributing
 See [Contributing Documentation][8]

 # License
 qKG/MOE is licensed under the Apache License, Version 2.0: http://www.apache.org/licenses/LICENSE-2.0

 [0]: https://www.youtube.com/watch?v=CC6qvzWp9_A